Picocosmographia by William Van Hecke

 Status: Read

 This series developed quite a bit my understanding of wanting stories to feel grounded in reality and like they are made of consequences.
+For me it completes a sort of trilogy of critiques of modern Tolkien screen adaptations, including Lindsay Ellis’s series about the Hobbit films and Moviewise’s video about the main Jackson trilogy.

 The Biggest Ideas in the Universe — Space, Time and Motion